jonhealy1/go-stac-api/README.md

 Notes:
 - this is not a fully functional stac api at this time
-- checkout the postman collection to test and see what works https://documenter.getpostman.com/view/12888943/UzBjtU96
+- a public postman collection is available here:
+https://documenter.getpostman.com/view/12888943/UzBjtU96

 ![Alt text](data/swagger.png?raw=true "Postman Docs")